Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/insightedge-python.markdown

 The complete source code is available at `<XAP-HOME>/insightedge/examples/python/sf_salaries.py`.

-The application can be submitted with `insightedge-submit` script, for example:
+The application can be submitted with the `insightedge-submit` script, for example:

 {{%tabs%}}
 {{%tab Linux%}}